rickosborne/cascades/md/34-6-1-sandstorm.md

 I asked Terry, "Can you make sure everyone is buckled in?
 I need to check on them," I nodded to the clump of people standing in the tail.

-The applause died, but people said thank yous as I passed them in the aisle.
+The applause died, but people said thank-yous as I passed them in the aisle.

 "Mr. Grant and Mr. Grant," I said as I approached them.
 "Thank you for your cooperation.